Research Interests

 Biography

-A former secondary social studies (Grades 8 to 12) and day care teacher in North Carolina and Georgia, Dr. Ross was Distinguished University Scholar and Chair of the Department of Teaching at the University of Louisville prior to his arrival at UBC in 2004.
+A former secondary social studies (Grades 8 to 12) and day care teacher in North Carolina and Georgia, Dr. Ross was Distinguished University Scholar and Chair of the Department of Teaching and Learning at the University of Louisville prior to his arrival at UBC in 2004.
 He has also taught at the State University of New York at Albany and Binghamton University, SUNY.

 Find Dr. Ross on the interwebs: